-UT offers partial academic scholarships to qualified undergraduate international students with exceptional grades, SAT and TOEFL scores.
-These funds do not cover the full cost of attendance, estimated at $43,708 for 2017-2018.
-Scholarships up to $11,000 per academic year are awarded, depending on the level of achievement.
+UT offers partial academic scholarships to qualified full-time undergraduate international students with exceptional grades, SAT and TOEFL scores.
+These funds do not cover the full cost of attendance.
+For more information on costs, see the Tuition and Costs page.

 Graduate assistantships are available each academic year to select full-time graduate students.
 Assistantships provide a tuition waiver for up to 12 credit hours per semester, plus a $1,500 stipend.
 Graduate assistants work 20 hours per week for an academic or administrative office, carry a full course load (at least 8 credit hours) and must maintain a 3.25 overall GPA.
 Graduate assistantships are awarded by invitation only.
 Many types of graduate financial assistance are specific to individual programs.
 Choose from the following to learn more about each program:

 Part-time student employment positions are offered by some campus departments and posted on HIRE UT.

 See the lender list for more information about a few of the many private lenders offering educational loans.
 Some lenders require a U.S. co-signer.